 Experimental spectroscopic investigations help in understanding the electronic structure of molecules, for instance measurements of absorption, emission and scattering.
 These measurements can often provide a detailed picture of molecular systems but sometimes they are difficult to interpret.
-In the last few decades, molecular electronic-structure theory has developed to a stage where it can provide invaluable assistance in the interpretation of experimental measurements of a wide range of important properties of molecules in rotational and vibrational spectroscopies, magnetic-resonance spectroscopies, ultraviolet/visible spectroscopies, and others.[159, 160, 161, 162, 163, 164]
+In the last few decades, molecular electronic-structure theory has developed to a stage where it can provide invaluable assistance in the interpretation of experimental measurements of a wide range of important properties of molecules in rotational and vibrational spectroscopies, magnetic-resonance spectroscopies, ultraviolet/visible spectroscopies, and otherss.[159, 160, 161, 162, 163, 164]

 Electronic wavefunction of systems including three or more interacting particles can not be obtained analytically, so approximations must be applied.
 Many approximations have been proposed to obtain approximate solutions of the exact electronic wavefunction.
 Each one of them is usually the basis of one or more calculation approaches, which have their own advantages and disadvantages.
 When solutions of the Schrödinger equation are obtained without reference to experimental data, the methods are usually referred to as ab initio compared to semi-empirical models.
 The Hartree-Fock (HF) model takes all interactions between electrons into account except for the correlation between electrons that is neglected.
 Post-HF theory usually generates more accurate results by considering the electronic correlation.[165]
 DFT methods in the Kohn-Sham formulation can be regarded as an improvement over the HF theory as it considers approximated electronic correlation.
-Density-functional based tight-binding (DFTB) formalism is an approximated DFT method that involves additional approximations.[166, 167, 168, 169] Compared with quantum chemical (QM) methods that require considerable computer resources, molecular mechanics (MM) calculations are much cheaper but present severe limitations in the treatment of chemical reactivity.
-QM/MM techniques that combine QM for the reactive region and MM for the remainder are very promising, especially for large systems.[170, 171, 172]
+Density-functional based tight-binding (DFTB) formalism is an approximated DFT method that involves additional approximations.
+[166, 167, 168, 169] PES can be explored with ab initio methods.[170]
+Compared with quantum chemical (QM) methods that require considerable computer resources, molecular mechanics (MM) calculations are much cheaper but present severe limitations in the treatment of chemical reactivity...
+The possibility to model chemical reactions using ab initio MD calculation is also severely hindered by the short simulation time accessible with such methods.
+QM/MM techniques that combine QM for the reactive region and MM for the remainder are very promising, especially for large systems.[171, 172, 173]

-The following section focuses on the description of wavefunction based methods, DFT method, and the DFTB methods used to solve Schrödinger equation and the electronic structure problem.
+The following section focuses on the description of wavefunction based methods, density functional theory method, and the density-functional based tight-binding methods used to solve Schrödinger equation and the electronic structure problem.